 Needles to say I am still vomiting in my mouth….

-Our route continues through enormous agricultural fields, where it is absolutely quiet, where no one is to be seen, where cotton fields are stretching themselves till the hills turns to a mystic blue, where the peaks appear black by absolute dense darkness.
+My route continues through enormous agricultural fields, where it is absolutely quiet, where no one is to be seen, where cotton fields are stretching themselves till the hills turns to a mystic blue, where the peaks appear black by absolute dense darkness.
 Rain leaves a remarkably pleasant smell behind on the mesquite, that of old urine mixed with musty bat, combined with wild sage; it’s like an untamed perfume.

-We cycled this part of USA in October and November 2014, to be continued…
+I cycled this part of USA in October and November 2014, to be continued…

 Dean Jacobs PO Box 911 Fremont, NE 68026